Open Path Studies at a bachelor’s level

 Continuing your studies as a degree student

-If you begin your studies during autumn 2018 this means that if you have completed 60 credits (in the same program) by 31 July 2019 (at the latest) you can apply for enrollment as a degree student in autumn of 2019.
+If you begin your studies during autumn 2018 this means that if you have completed 40 credits (in the same program) by 31 July 2019 (at the latest) you can apply for enrollment as a degree student in autumn of 2019.
 After being admitted, you will continue your studies as a degree student.
-If you have completed 60 credits later than 31 July 2018 but before 31 December 2018 you continue as an Open Path student and apply for a degree student status and become a degree student in January 2020 (provided that you have a viable study plan).
+You have one Academic Year (2018-2019) time to complete at least 40 credits.

 Read more about continuing your studies as a degree student here.

 You can make a binding application in order to become an Open Path student during 3.4–11.5.2018 (application closes at noon, 12 p.m.).

 NOTE!
 For Application, you must have permanent residense in Finland.

 The application is made through our online application system that is active here at https://fortbildning.arcada.fi/en-us/Education?category=OpenYHIt during the application period.

 Choose your field of studies in the menu on the left and find the degree programme you want to attend as an Open Path student.
 Click on the degree programme and then the blue button “Create application” to open the registration form.

 As an Open Path student you pay a fee of 400 € (invoiced twice; 200 € per semester), which entitles you to study 40 credits or more worth of courses during that academic year.
 The tuition fee includes registration, education and examination.
 In some courses, other course-specific costs for materials, supplies and excursions can be collected.

 Open Studies are not classified as full-time studies (they are not leading to a degree), which means that Open Studies students are not entitled to the social benefits of a full-time student.

 Visas and residence permits